-Residential development has consumed less than 6% of the total land in Vilas County.
-Residential uses are split into four categories: single family, single family with business, two-family residential, and multi-family residential.
+Residential development has consumed less than 5% of the total land in Vilas County.
+Residential uses are split into four categories: single family, single family with business, two-family residential, and multifamily residential.
 Residential development patterns can be generally characterized into four categories.
 These include: 1) high and low density lakeshore residential, 2) community and neighborhood concentrations, 3) remote subdivisions, and 4) rural, large-parcel forestry/residential.
 A majority of residential development occurs along or in close proximity to the lakeshore areas.
 Lakeshore development has occurred on the majority of the county's lakes which are 50 acres or greater.
 As the larger lakes become developed, the trend will shift the development pressure to the numerous smaller-sized lakes (less than 50 acres).
 Much of the lakeshore development consists of second homes and seasonal conversions to permanent housing.
-Scattered low-density development is occurring in many areas of Vilas County, radiating outward from the lakeshore This demand is impacting land prices which have more than doubled in areas. the past five years, and is also creating a larger market (demand) for forested land as available lakeshore property is becoming scarce and expensive.
+Scattered low-density development is occurring in many areas of Vilas County, radiating outward from the lakeshore areas.
+This demand is impacting land prices and is also creating a larger market (demand) for forested land as available lakeshore property is becoming scarce and expensive.